 Punta Gorda is the southernmost town of Belize.
 With a population of about 5000 people it is a bigger place than Hopkins and features a more diverse population.
 Kekchi and Mopan Maya, Belizean Kriol , Chinese, Asian Indian and even some Middle Easterners all join the Garinagu on the town’s busy streets.
 Punta Gorda is also home to two Belizean musical celebrities – Leela Vernon, the “Queen of Brukdown,” a kriol musical style, and Paul Nabor, a Garifuna guitar player and singer who sadly passed away a couple of years ago.
 As my own interest in visiting the town was to learn about traditional Garifuna drumming styles, I sought out a man by the name of Phillip “Subas” Nicholas, a well-known drum teacher in the town back in the early 2000s.

 Subas was great.
 He was a patient, clear drum teacher, and he and his wife Sherraine were wonderful hosts, eager to share what they knew of Garifuna culture and their country and town.
 Many an hour I would spend in their modest home out the outskirts of town learning drum patterns or recording, or just plain hanging out.
-The following track features Subas and Sherraine playing drums and singing a song titled Sarah Sarah.
+The following track features Subas and Sherraine playing drums and singing, and John Flores playing shaker, on a song titled Sarah Sarah.
 The language is Garifuna.
 The drums are the two typical of a Belizean Garifuna drum combo: the primera (the higher-pitched lead drum responsible for the rolls and fills), and the segunda (the lower-pitched, larger drum which holds down the basic beat).

 (Recorded March 24, 2002)